aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-webextension/_index.md

 title: Programming With Webextension
 linktitle: Programming With Webextension
 second_title: Aspose.Words for .NET API Reference
-description: Tutorials contain  and using web extension task panes
+description: Learn how to develop web extensions for Word documents with Aspose.Words for .NET.
+Learn how to create, modify and customize web extensions, integrate them into your Word documents.
 type: docs
 weight: 1530
 url: /net/programming-with-webextension/